icmccorm/against-the-void/README.md

-# An Interview and Survey Study on How Rust Developers Use Unsafe Code - Replication Package
+# A Mixed-Methods Study on the Implications of Unsafe Rust for Interoperation, Encapsulation, and Tool Design
-This is the replication package for the paper 'An Interview and Survey Study of How Rust Developers Use Unsafe Code.'
+This is the replication package for our mixed-methods study on how Rust developers use `unsafe` code.
 All direct (e.g. names, institutions) and indirect (positions, projects) identifying information from participants has been redacted following procedures approved by our institution's IRB.
+The [Appendix](https://github.com/icmccorm/unsafe-study/blob/main/appendix.pdf) contains a complete copy of each survey, the interview protocol, consent scripts, and the materials we used for calculating interrater reliability when refining our codebook.

 This dataset contains the following
 ```